 Site 1194 was drilled on the flank of a topographic basement high (Fig. F16).
-Recovered volcanic rocks consist of altered amygdaloidal olivine basalts, in which the olivines are large phenocrysts within a fine matrix of pyroxenes and plagioclase laths (Fig. F16).
+Recovered volcanic rocks consist of altered amygdaloidal olivine basalts, in which the olivines are large phenocrysts within a fine matrix of pyroxenes and plagioclase lathes (Fig. F16).
 Many of the olivines have been altered to iddingsite and opaques, probably magnetite.
 Occasional veins are filled with feldspars that are zoned from fine to coarse, whereas the vugs are infilled with zeolites, most likely natrolite.

 Site 1197 was located in a similar setting to Site 1194 (Fig. F17).
 Recovered basal units of this site are polymictite volcanic breccias (tuffs) deposited in a nonmarine paleoenvironment.
-Glass shards are also present and vugs are filled with feldspars.
 At the base of the breccias is an olivine basalt (Fig. F17) showing similar characteristics as the basalts from Site 1194.
+Glass shards are also present and vugs are filled with feldpars.